EnglishEnglish

 • Active filters sense distortion and inject compensating currents.

-• lower apparent “electrical roughness”
+• lower apparent electrical roughness

 • fewer nuisance events

-• cooler operation in some conductor/terminal points
+• cooler operation at some conductor and terminal points

 • more stable behavior on measurement devices